 Talk about the fact that being under the umbrella does not guarantee that things will always go well.
 Because God is more concerned about our character than our happiness, we may experience times when we feel that umbrella is not there.
+But faith is clinging to the fact that God is faithful and loving, even when circumstances and feelings say otherwise.
 Read Psalm 46 as well as 2 Corinthians 4:16-18 with your family and discover the power of God’s protection and eternal perspective despite our circumstances.

 Do you have any creative devotional ideas?
 We need to do whatever we can as parents to make the Word of God relevant and alive to our children.